 Note 1: These aspects apply to all system elements that are acquired new, built new, or reused (with or without modification).
-If the strategy is reuse, then the project needs to determine the extent, source, suitability, and trustworthiness for the purpose of the reused system elements.
+If the strategy is reuse, the project determines the extent, source, suitability, and trustworthiness of the reused system elements for the new purpose.
 The implementation strategy includes procedures, fabrication processes, tools and equipment, tolerances, and verification uncertainties, which may introduce weaknesses and vulnerabilities.
 In the case of repeated system element implementation (e.g., mass production, replacement system elements), the procedures and fabrication processes are defined to achieve consistent and repeatable trustworthy producibility.